MohamadZohoori/search-form/README.md

 # Search Form in Django

-In this repository you will learn how to create a blog app.
-The blog app consists of an application that enables users to create posts on the websites so that non-users can also see them.
-The posts can be created or deleted by the users.
-There is also a part to leave comments below the posts.
-The people who sign up to the website are able to write commments.
-The blog app is a necessary part of nearly all websites and learning it can help you create the blog of your choice for your website.
+In this repository you will learn how to create a search form so that you can search through the database or list from your it.
+As result, the search will find the nearrest result to your searched item.Which means that even if you enter a letter, there are still chances that you find some results coming up from your database.